|

 Every one who is true to American ideas of citizenship is intense in

 his desire for good schools.
-In choosing a home every thoughtful
+In choosing a home every

 man is careful to inquire concerning educational advantages for his